Feeds:

 Proud to be Basque

 Stanley George Bordagaray was born Jan.
 3, 1910, in the California town of Coalinga, near Fresno.
 His mother nicknamed him Frenchy, according to the New York Times.
-(Bordagaray told an interviewer, “I had five brothers and we were all called Frenchy.
-But I’m not a Frenchman.
+(Bordagaray told an interviewer, “I had five brothers and we were all called Frenchy, but I’m not a Frenchman.
 I’m a Basque.
 Nobody ever got that right.”)
 His father, a sheepherder who immigrated to the United States from the Basque region between Spain and France at 15, wanted Stanley to become a violinist, but the youth preferred sports.

 An outfielder and third baseman, Frenchy Bordagaray made his big-league debut in 1934 with the White Sox and was traded to the Dodgers at the end of the year.
 After the 1935 season, Bordagaray got a bit part in the John Ford film “The Prisoner of Shark Island.”
 When Frenchy showed up at Dodgers spring training camp in 1936 still sporting the moustache and goatee he had grown for the movie role, manager Casey Stengel ordered him to shave, saying, “If anyone is going to be a clown on this club, it’s going to be me.”